You are here

 HND Horticulture & Landscape Technology, Askham Bryan College of Agriculture & Horticulture

-In over 20 years, Daniel has practiced in Europe, North America, and Asia.
-From 1995 to 2000, he was project architect of the award-winning Daimler-Chrysler Green Roof Project, Potsdamer Platz, in Berlin, Germany.
-Before moving to Vancouver, he ran his own firm in Berlin from 1999 to 2007, and co-founded a firm in Shanghai in 2004.
+Daniel has practiced extensively in Europe, North America, and Asia.
+From 1995 to 2000, he was project architect of the award-winning Daimler-Chrysler Green Roof Project, Potsdamer Platz, Berlin, Germany and ran his own firm in Berlin from 1999 to 2007, and co-founded a firm in Shanghai in 2004.

 Roehr, D. & Fassman-Beck, E. (2015).
 Living roofs in integrated urban water systems.
 New York, NY: Routledge.